 e.
 Future demand of E85

 As long as the low-blend ethanol limit remains at 10% ethanol in California, additional ethanol volumes required by the RFS will be sold as E85.
 In the absence of additional hurdles, E85 volumes are projected to grow under this scenario.
-However, growth in E85 use is also related to the rate of growth in E85-compatible, flex fuel vehicles (FFVs), access to E85 fueling locations and competitive pricing relative to gasoline.
+However, growth in E85 use is also related to the rate of growth in E85-compatible, flex fuel vehicles (FFVs),consumer access to E85 fueling locations and competitive retail pricing relative to gasoline.
 These factors may limit the growth of E85 sales unless addressed.

 The table below shows the projected California E85 consumption based on the Low and High Petroleum Demand cases from the CEC’s 2009 Integrated Energy Policy Report.
 The high petroleum demand case represents primarily faster economic recovery and low crude prices.
 The low petroleum demand case represents primarily increases in fuel efficiency and lower alternative fuel prices.